October 02, 2019

-“It is so concerning that the ASC, the primary federal organization with oversight over appraisal and appraiser standards, has acted to waive appraiser certification requirements with minimal justification,” the letter stated, noting that appraisals are essential to safety and soundness and consumer protection.
+“It is so concerning that the ASC, the primary federal organization with oversight over appraisal and appraiser standards, has acted to waive appraiser qualification requirements with minimal justification,” the letter stated, noting that appraisals are essential to safety and soundness and consumer protection.
 The letter explains that the move is unprecedented because the ASC has not granted any waivers since the Federal Financial Institutions Examination Council first fully implemented appraisal rules.
-In granting this one, the ASC ignored the objections of the North Dakota Real Estate Commission.
+In granting this one, the ASC ignored the objections of the North Dakota Real Estate Appraiser Board.

 directs the ASC to answer the following questions:

 • What types of data does the ASC consider when granting a waiver under Title XI?
 Has the ASC established a policy to determine minimum standards for reliability for any data submitted to be considered as part of the ASC’s waiver consideration?
 If not, should the ASC establish such standards?

 In the event there is a conflict between data sets submitted in official comments on a waiver request, how does the ASC resolve such conflicts?